 - To read the full one-act ePlay, find purchase link below:

-CORINNE and MOM live together and try to find a deeper closeness by discussing the father/husband that abandoned them.
+In this one-act play, CORINNE and MOM live together and try to find a deeper closeness by discussing the father/husband that abandoned them.